 It also has an incredible visual impact: the velvety and creamy texture makes it look thick and luxurious.

-- Low-acid content and a good option if you have sensitivities.
+- Low-acid content is a good option if you have sensitivities.

 - Beans are sustainably sourced.